-Explanation: You will learn two documentation styles this term.
-First, you will learn MLA, the documentation style used in English and the humanities.
-Second, you will learn APA, the documentation style used in the sciences and social sciences.
+Explanation: MLA is the documentation format of English and the humanities.
+For the first paper, you will be required to use MLA format.
+For the second paper, you'll have the option of using APA format, the documentation style used in the sciences and social sciences.
+You'll be able to use the format which aligns with your major.
 No matter your major, you will see these two documentation styles repeatedly in college and, possibly, in your professional life.

-Mastering MLA and APA will improve your writing and information literacy skills, as correct documentation is an important part of using sources.
+This course assumes that you have some experience with format and documentation, but there will be ample resources in the course Canvas shell to help you with both.
+Mastering MLA and APA will improve your writing and information literacy skills, as correct format and documentation are important whenever you are using sources.

-Apply active reading strategies.
+Apply critical reading skills.